Palma Nova

 Palma Nova (Balearic [ˈpalmə ˈnɔvə]; "New Palma") is a town on the Spanish Balearic island of Mallorca, in the municipality of Calvià.

 Palma Nova was one of the first purpose-built tourist destinations on the island, catering for all tastes.
-The town is frequented by a range of socio-economic groups due to the proximity with both the city of Palma and the resort of Magaluf.
-With the advent of low cost airlines and package holidays, Palma Nova has grown to become a major holiday destination for Europeans.
+The town is frequented by a range of socio-economic groups due to the proximity to both the city of Palma and the resort of Magaluf.
+With the advent of low-cost airlines and package holidays, Palma Nova has grown to become a major holiday destination for Europeans.

+Vuelta a Mallorca, Challange Mallorca, Trofeo Calvia.
+Finished at Palamova.
+25 January 2024.